 MySQL (including MySQL 5.6) has only one execution strategy for EXISTS subqueries.
 The strategy is essentially the straightforward, "naive" execution, without any rewrites.

-MariaDB 5.3 has introduced a rich set of optimizations for IN subqeries.
-Now, it makes sense to convert an EXISTS subquery into an IN so that the new optimizations can be used.
+MariaDB 5.3 introduced a rich set of optimizations for IN subqueries.
+Since then, it makes sense to convert an EXISTS subquery into an IN so that the new optimizations can be used.

 EXISTS will be converted into

 IN in two cases:

 - Trivially correlated EXISTS subqueries

 We will now describe these two cases in detail

 Often, EXISTS subquery is correlated, but the correlation is trivial.
 The subquery has form